THE WEST HIGHLAND WAY 'CHALLENGE' RACE.

 WAS THE RACE A SUCCESS

-From the 'MARSHALS' point they all enjoyed the week-end and offered to return next year as they enjoyed the camaraderie and banter that was this year's race and we thank all the competitors and their families and supporters for making this so worth while.
+Again all the MARSHALS enjoyed the week-end and offered to return next year.
+The main point they enjoy the camaraderie and banter that ones gets from a small race and we thank all the competitors and their families and supporters for making this so worth while.

-From the 'ENTRANTS' point we received thanks from everyone, which was appreciated especially as to most of entrants it was a shock having never done the WHW, or even 95miles and they appreciated we were trying our best to get them to the end and this was done with a 78% success rate.
+From the 'ENTRANTS' point we received thanks from everyone and e-mails, which was appreciated especially as to most of entrants it was a shock having never done the WHW, or even 95miles and they appreciated we were trying our best to get them to the end and this was done with a 69% success rate especially, as the weather made this year's race so challenging.
 Their thanks was appreciated and passed on to the marshals.

 From the 'RACE' perspective the camaraderie we aimed for was more than achieved.
-One of the best compliments was that it was like an 'old fashoned race.'
-This is not surprising as the committee are some of the most experienced ultra competitors in the UK and are in their 60's & 70's and this was their objective.
+This is not surprising as the committee are some of the most experienced ultra competitors in the UK and are in their 60's & 70's and this was their objective in setting up the race.
 Many of the earlier races over the WHW had only 30 taking part, thus everyone knew each other and it was like old friends meeting, sadly this spirit is lost when the race numbers get too large.
-The number of starters in the 2016 race helped; as Joe Falkner who used to organise 'The 3 Day Lakeland Challenge', which had great camaraderie said, 60 is a good number as you can then relate to the people instead of being part of a crowd when the numbers get to high.
-Also in this years race it was a good mix of people from the Continent, England and Scotland and from experienced to inexperienced competitors.
-The race's aim is to cater for fast runners, the jog/walkers and just plain steady walkers.
+The number of starters in the 2017 race helped; as Joe Falkner who used to organise 'The 3 Day Lakeland Challenge', which had great camaraderie said, 60 is a good number as you can then relate to the people instead of being part of a crowd, this atmosphere is lost when the numbers get to high, also in this years race it was a good mix of people from the Continent, England and Scotland and from experienced to inexperienced competitors.
+The race's aim is to cater for all types the fast runners, the jog/walkers and just plain steady walkers.

-Unfortunatly in 'section races' competitors are additionally put under unneeded stress to meet unfair cut off time and are pressured to run faster and over thier limit to ensure they achieve the race's cut-off times and this is shown in the many resulting withdrawals.
-Competing in a 95 miles is hard enough, without beiing subjected the added pressure of unneeded cut-off times.
+'CUT-OFF TIMES' Are important in getting as many to the finish line within 35 hours, and this is achieved by applying averge speed cut-off times.
+This take a lot of pressure of the competitor.
+Unfortunatly most races now are NOT 'Point to Point Races', but are 'Section Races,' where legs of the races have to be completed at varing speeds.
+In these 'section races' competitors are additionally put under unneeded stress to meet unfair cut-off times and are pressured to run faster and over thier limit to ensure they achieve the race's cut-off times for that leg and this is shown in the resulting withdrawals.
+Competing in a 95 miles is hard enough, without being subjected the added pressure of unneeded cut-off times.
+Clearly these races want to 'ditch' the slower competitors, as there is no other reason for the unneeded cut-off times.

 From the Marshals we thank you all for taking part and we hope your injuries clear up quickly and we see you at next year's race along with your families.